raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

-now if we sysnthsis it then it will come prefect if the input is changhing the then the updated values we will get here so
+now if we sysnthsis it then it will come prefect if the input is changhing the then the updated values we will get here so there is synth and sim mismatch .